kush95300/Arth_Task_10/info.md

-#Arth Task 10
+# Arth Task 10

-Task Statement:
+## Task Statement:

-Write an Ansible PlayBook that does the following operations in the managed nodes: í ½í´¹ Configure Docker í ½í´¹ Start and enable Docker services í ½í´¹ Pull the httpd server image from the Docker Hub í ½í´¹ Run the docker container and expose it to the public í ½í´¹ Copy the html code in /var/www/html directory and start the web server
+Write an Ansible PlayBook that does the following operations in the managed nodes:

+   - Configure Docker
+   - Start and enable Docker services
+   - Pull the httpd server image from the Docker Hub
+   - Run the docker container and expose it to the public
+   - Copy the html code in /var/www/html directory and start the web server

 ## Solution